johnsc1/ccal-web/README.md

 ## CCAL Definition

-Community Code Archival Librarianship is defined as "a methodology of understanding who carries out the actions of both a librarian and archivist in cases involving software and FOSS communities.
+Community Code Archival Librarianship is defined in *We Go Together: Situating Github in Library Science* as "a methodology of understanding who carries out the actions of both a librarian and archivist in cases involving software and FOSS communities.
 This term may be used to describe the collective action of multiple individuals or entities."

 ## Project Narrative

-This project originates from the article [We Go Together: Situating Github in Library Science](https://github.com/johnsc1/we-go-together/blob/main/SeniorThesis.pdf), which argues for how core values from Library Science and Archives are applicable to Github as a platform, and the
+This project originates from the article *[We Go Together: Situating Github in Library Science](https://github.com/johnsc1/we-go-together/blob/main/SeniorThesis.pdf)*, which argues for how core values from Library Science and Archives are applicable to Github as a platform, and the
 Free Open Source Software (FOSS) project communities it supports.
 This discussion is the capta of the tutorial.
 Additional capta is the annotated bibliography, which has the purpose of grounding the CCAL website in user experience specific to library and information science and archives.